 Why Athletes Choke

-This isn’t because the athlete suddenly forgot how to perform their skill.
+Obviously this isn’t because the athlete suddenly forgot how to perform their skill.

 When athletes try to consciously control skills that were trained through repetition, performance often breaks down.